Rabobank Environmental Dashboard

 3. Develop phase

-I designed two distinct proposals for the result page, taking into account all the insights we gathered during the workshop.
-These designs were crafted with the specific needs of target audience in mind.
-The proto personas were created by collecting data from the conversations that Rabobank sustainability consultant had with the SME.
+I designed two distinct proposals for the results page, incorporating all the insights gathered during the workshop.
+Both designs were crafted with the specific needs of the target audience in mind.
+To inform these proposals, we created proto-personas based on data collected from conversations that Rabobank sustainability consultants had with SMEs, ensuring the solutions addressed real user behaviors, goals, and pain points.

 Proud Paul, CEO